-What about the cable charger that came with the car?
+About that cable that came with the car

 Most electric vehicles are delivered with a Mode 2 charging cable.
-These have a type 2 plug that fits your car in one end, and a plug for ordinary sockets in the other.
-Contrary to what many new owners of electric cars believe, this cable is only intended emergency use, when no charging stations are available.
+These have a type 2 plug that fits your car in one end and a plug for ordinary sockets in the other.
+Contrary to what many new owners of electric cars believe, this cable is only intended emergency use, when no charging station is available.

 Avoid charging through a regular socket

 Regularly using the Mode 2 charger and a regular socket for charging is not recommended for several reasons;

-- Regular sockets don’t have adequate earth fault monitoring and protection.
+- Regular sockets usually don’t have adequate earth fault monitoring and protection.

 - For the reasons listed above, Mode 2 cables are limited to 10A / 2,3 kW, much less than the charging capacity of most cars.

 The benefits of a home charger

 Charge more efficiently.
 Charging with the Mode 2 cable and a regular socket limits charging to 10A and 2,3 kW.
 This is far below the full charging capacity of new EVs.
 A charging station has a dedicated circuit of 16A or more.
 This allows you to take advantage of the full charging capacity of your vehicle.

 Charging stations come with a mounted cable or an outlet for separate Mode 3 cables, which are available in several dimensions.
 With a 16A circuit, you can choose a Mode 3 cable that provides a charging effect of up to 22 kW.
 A dedicated circuit also makes charging times far more reliable.